Priest

 Priestess

-In the brown cakes of corn ye shall taste the food of the world, and be strong.
+In the brown cakes of corn ye shall taste the food of the world,

 She breaks the shortbread in three and each of the three eat a piece.